KDE/digikam-doc/asset_management/data_protection.rst

 Open Source standards have the huge advantage of having an open specification.
 Even if one day in the future there'll be no software to read it anymore, one can recreate such software, a task becoming simpler every year.

-JPEG has been around for a while now, and whilst it's a lossy format losing a bit every time you make a modification and save it, it is ubiquitous, supports JFIF, EXIF, IPTC and XMP metadata, has good compression ratios and can be read by all imaging software.
+**JPEG** has been around for a while now, and whilst it's a lossy format losing a bit every time you make a modification and save it, it is ubiquitous, supports JFIF, EXIF, IPTC and XMP metadata, has good compression ratios and can be read by all imaging software.
 Because of its metadata limitation, lossy nature, absence of transparency and 8 bit color channel depth, we do not recommend it.
 JPEG2000 is better, can be employed lossless, but lacks in user base.

-GIF is a proprietary. patented format and slowly disappearing from the market.
+**GIF** is a proprietary. patented format and slowly disappearing from the market.
 Don't use it.

-PNG has been invented as a Open Source standard to replace GIF, but it does much more.
+**PNG** has been invented as a Open Source standard to replace GIF, but it does much more.
 It is lossless, supports XMP, EXIF and IPTC metadata, 16 bit color encoding and full transparency.
 PNG can store gamma and chromaticity data for improved color matching on heterogeneous platforms.
 Its drawback are a relatively big footprints (but smaller than TIFF) and slow compression.
 We recommend it.

-TIFF has been widely accepted as an image format.
+**TIFF** has been widely accepted as an image format.
 TIFF can exist in uncompressed form or in a container using a lossless compression algorithm (Deflate).
 It maintains high image quality but at the expense of much larger file sizes.
 Some cameras let you save your images in this format.
 The problem is that the format has been altered by so many people that there are now 50 or more flavors and not all are recognizable by all applications.

-PGF "Progressive Graphics File" is another not so known but open file image format.
+**PGF** "Progressive Graphics File" is another not so known but open file image format.
 Wavelet-based, it allows lossless and lossy data compression.
 PGF compares well with JPEG 2000 but it was developed for speed (compression/decompression) rather than to be the best at compression ratio.
 At the same file size a PGF file looks significantly better than a JPEG one, while remaining very good at progressive display too.
 Thus it should be well-suited to the web but at the moment few browsers can display it.
 For more information about the PGF format see the libPGF homepage.

-RAW format.
+**RAW** format.
 Some, typically more expensive, cameras support RAW format shooting.
 The RAW format is not really an image standard at all, it is a container format which is different for every brand and camera model.
 RAW format images contain minimally processed data from the image sensor of a digital camera or image scanner.
 Raw image files are sometimes called digital negatives, as they fulfill the same role as film negatives in traditional chemical photography: that is, the negative is not directly usable as an image, but has all of the information needed to create an image.
 Storing photographs in a camera's RAW format provides for higher dynamic range and allows you to alter settings, such as white balance, after the photograph has been taken.
 Most professional photographers use RAW format, because it offers them maximum flexibility.
 The downside is that RAW image files can be very large indeed.

-My recommendation is clearly to abstain from archiving in RAW format (as opposed to shooting in RAW format, which I recommend).
+We recommend clearly to **abstain from archiving in RAW format** (as opposed to shooting in RAW format, which we recommend).
 It has all bad ingredients: many varieties and proprietary nature.
 It is clear that in a few years time you cannot use your old RAW files anymore.
-I have already seen people changing camera, losing their color profiles and having great difficulty to treat their old RAW files correctly.
+We have already seen people changing camera, losing their color profiles and having great difficulty to treat their old RAW files correctly.
 Better change to DNG format!

-DNG Digital Negative file format is a royalty free and open RAW image format designed by Adobe Systems.
+**DNG** Digital Negative file format is a royalty free and open RAW image format designed by Adobe Systems.
 DNG was a response to demand for a unifying camera raw file format.
 It is based on the TIFF/EP format, and mandates use of metadata.
 A handful of camera manufacturers have adopted DNG already, let's hope that the main contenders Canon and Nikon will use it one day.

-I strongly recommend converting RAW files to DNG for archiving.
+We strongly recommend converting RAW files to DNG for archiving.
 Despite the fact that DNG was created by Adobe, it is an open standard and widely embraced by the Open Source community (which is usually a good indicator of perennial properties).
 Some manufacturers have already adopted DNG as RAW format.
 And last not least, Adobe is the most important source of graphical software today, and they of course support their own invention.
 It is an ideal archival format, the raw sensor data will be preserved as such in TIFF format inside DNG, so that the risk associated with proprietary RAW formats is alleviated.
 All of this makes migration to another operating system a no-brainer.
 In the near future we'll see 'non-destructive editing', where files are not changed anymore but rather all editing steps will be recorded (into the DNG as it were).
 When you open such a file again, the editing script will be replayed.
 This takes computation power, but it is promising as it leaves the original intact and computing power increases all the time.

-XML (Extensible Mark-up Language) or RDF (Resource Description Framework).
+**XML** (Extensible Mark-up Language) or **RDF** (Resource Description Framework).
 XML is like HTML, but where HTML is mostly concerned with the presentation of data, XML is concerned with the "representation" of data.
 On top of that, XML is non-proprietary, operating-system-independent, fairly simple to interpret, text-based and cheap.
 RDF is the WC3's solution to integrate a variety of different applications such as library catalogs, world-wide directories, news feeds, software, as well as collections of music, images, and events using XML as an interchange syntax.
 Together the specifications provide a method that uses a lightweight ontology based on the Dublin Core which also supports the "Semantic Web" (easy exchange of knowledge on the Web).

 IPTC goes XMP
 ~~~~~~~~~~~~~

 That's probably one of the reasons why, around 2001, that Adobe introduced its XML based XMP technology to replace the "Image resource block" technology of the nineties.
 XMP stands for "Extensible Metadata Platform", a mixture of XML and RDF.
 It is a labeling technology that lets users embed data about a file in the file itself, the file info is saved using the extension".xmp" (signifying the use of XML/RDF).

-XMP.
+**XMP**.
 As much as ODF will be readable forever (since its containing text is written in clear text), XMP will preserve your metadata in a clearly understandable format XML.
 No danger here of not being able to read it later.
 It can be embedded into the image files or as a separate accompanying file (sidecar concept).
 XMP can be used in PDF, JPEG, JPEG2000, GIF, PNG, HTML, TIFF, Adobe Illustrator, PSD, PostScript, and Encapsulated PostScript.
 In a typical edited JPEG file, XMP information is typically included alongside Exif and IPTC data.

 Embedding metadata in files allows easy sharing and transfer of files across products, vendors, platforms, customers, without metadata getting lost.
 The most common metadata tags recorded in XMP data are those from the Dublin Core Metadata Initiative, which include things like title, description, creator, and so on.
 The standard is designed to be extensible, allowing users to add their own custom types of metadata into the XMP data.
 XMP generally does not allow binary data types to be embedded.
 This means that any binary data one wants to carry in XMP, such as thumbnail images, must be encoded in some XML-friendly format, such as Base64.

 Many photographers prefer keeping an original of their shots (mostly RAW) for the archive.
 XMP suits that approach as it keeps metadata separate from the image file.
-I do not share this point of view.
+We do not share this point of view.
 There could be problems linking metadata file and image file, and as said above, RAW formats will become obsolete.
-I recommend using DNG as a container and putting everything inside.
+We recommend using DNG as a container and putting everything inside.

-The Dublin Core Metadata Initiative is an open organization engaged in the development of interoperable online metadata standards that support a broad range of purposes and business models.
+The `Dublin Core Metadata Initiative <https://www.dublincore.org/>`_ is an open organization engaged in the development of interoperable online metadata standards that support a broad range of purposes and business models.
 DCMI's activities include work on architecture and modeling, discussions and collaborative work in DCMI Communities and DCMI Task Groups, annual conferences and workshops, standards liaison, and educational efforts to promote widespread acceptance of metadata standards and practices.

 Best practice: Data protection
 ------------------------------

-    Use surge protectors (UL 1449 standard), possibly combined with a UPS
+    - Use surge protectors (UL 1449 standard), possibly combined with a UPS.

-    use ECC memory to verify correct data transmission (even just saving files)
+    - Use ECC memory to verify correct data transmission (even just saving files).

-    watch your hard drives (temperature, noise...), make backups
+    - Watch your hard drives (temperature, noise...), make backups.

-    Keep backups at another location, locked up, use web storage space
+    - Keep backups at another location, locked up, use web storage space.

-    use archival media and burners
+    - Use archival media and burners.

-    Don't panic in case of data loss, explain your recovery plan to a layperson
+    - Don't panic in case of data loss, explain your recovery plan to a layperson.

-    choose you file system, partitions, folders to cater for easy scalability
+    - Choose you file system, partitions, folders to cater for easy scalability.

-    Use open, non-proprietary standards to manage and save photographs
+    - Use open, non-proprietary standards to manage and save photographs.

-    Do a technology/migration review at least every 5 years
+    - Do a technology/migration review at least every 5 years.